Retail sales, excluding food services, has continued multi-year growth.

 - Warm storage.
 There are items that will be necessary, but are not necessarily required for regular and immediate access.
 A restaurant might want replacement tables and chairs nearby — they aren’t needed daily, but they are needed immediately should something break.
 Contractors might want to include specialized types of equipment that they use less frequently.
 Retailers will have additional inventory that they eventually must use to replace sold items, and may need to order in bulk for pricing, or keep on hand so they don’t have to wait a month should they sell out of something.

 - Cold storage.
 Items that you still want but need infrequently go into cold storage.
 Older paper records are one example that cross industries.
 A retailer might swap out seasonal items, fixtures, and decorations to keep room open at the store.
 It’s not worth buying decorations anew each year, but they won’t need ready access such as for their shelf stock.
-Contractors can have surplus materials that they could use in future jobs but which they don’t commonly use, like specialized tile, lumber, or hardware.
+Contractors can have surplus materials that they could use in future jobs which they don’t commonly use, like specialized tile, lumber, or hardware.

 These additional types of storage might include extra storage brought onsite or remote warehousing.